naoyam/physis/README.md

 The corresponding source of each version is attached with a Git tag with the version number.

+* Version 0.5 (19 Aug 2013)
+    * User-defined point type.
+	* Only REFERENCE and CUDA targets are updated.
+MPI and MPI-CUDA targets are not updated in this version.
 * Version 0.4 (25 Jul 2012)
     * Single GPU tuning.
 Near hand-tuned performance with 7-pt diffusion.
 * Version 0.3 (24 Apr 2012)